What do Lorde, Andrew WK, and Lana Del Rey, all have in common? They’re all successful artists who aren’t very active on social media.

 Let’s dive in!

 The best social media platform to grow an artist’s fanbase depends on the average age and location of the artist’s target audience.
-In the US, TikTok has the highest engagement rate, youngest audience, and fastest growing user base, while Facebook has the most users and the oldest audience age.
+In the US, TikTok has the highest engagement rate, Instagram has the youngest audience and Facebook the oldest audience, while YouTube the most users whereas X (FKA Twitter) has the fastest growing user base and lowest cost per impression (CPI).

 The table below provides some useful insights into social media platform selection.

-For instance,if most of your listeners are 21-year-olds, Facebook might not be the best platform to spend your time and resources; despite the largest base of 209 million active users, the low organic reach (the percentage of your followers who will see your post without you having to pay the platform to show your content to them) and high average age make it a suboptimal choice for you.
+For instance, if most of your listeners are 21-year-olds, Facebook might not be the best platform to spend your time and resources; despite the largest base of 187 million active users, the low organic reach (the percentage of your followers who will see your post without you having to pay the platform to show your content to them) and high average age make it a suboptimal choice for you.

 On the other hand, if you know that most of your listeners are aged 45+, focusing on TikTok might not be the best strategy for you.